Perfectly Snug Smart Topper Review ()

 Verdict after a year

 It solved heat build-up without adding chores.
-It’s not the coldest tech out there, but it’s the one I actually kept using nightly.
-For most hot sleepers, that balance is the win.
+It’s not the coldest tech out there, but it’s the one I actually kept using nightly to manage my sleep quality.
+For most hot sleepers who want straight talk and results, this is the move.